 The NEXO comes in two different configurations, the base model dubbed Blue, as well as a more upscale Limited trim level.
-NEXO Blue models come standard with 17-inch alloy wheels, LED automatic headlights and daytime running lights, puddle lights, LED brake lights, heated mirrors with LED turn signal indicators and a hands-free liftgate.
-Inside, standard features include an 8-way, power adjustable driver's seat, a 6-way power adjustable passenger seat, heated front seats, leatherette seating surfaces, a 12.3-inch touchscreen, Android auto and Apple CarPlay integration, Sirius XM Satellite radio, an USB input jack, power windows and door locks, Bluetooth controls located on the steering wheel and dual-zone automatic temperature controls.
+NEXO Blue models come standard with 17-inch alloy wheels, LED automatic headlights and daytime running lights, puddle lights, LED brake lights, and heated mirrors with LED turn signal indicators.
+Inside, standard features include an 8-way, power adjustable driver's seat, a 6-way power adjustable passenger seat, heated front seats, leatherette seating surfaces, a 12.3-inch touchscreen, Android auto and Apple CarPlay integration, Sirius XM Satellite radio, 3 USB jacks, power windows and door locks, Bluetooth controls located on the steering wheel and dual-zone automatic temperature controls.

 The Limited trim adds 19-inch wheels, a power sunroof, a heated steering wheel, ventilated front seats, a remote starter, a Krell 440-watt premium sound system, roof rails, rain-sensing wipers, and a hands-free liftgate.

 Standard safety features on the NEXO include driver, passenger, side impact and curtain airbags, stability control and traction control systems, a forward collision avoidance assist system, blind spot warning lights, a lane-keep assist system, a rearview monitor, automatic high beams, front and rear parking sensors and an automatic cruise control system that is capable of operating in stop and go traffic.